-The founder of Unilever, Lord Lever, once said, “nothing can be greater than a business governed by conscious”.
+The founder of Unilever, Lord Lever, once said, “nothing can be greater than a business governed by conscience”.
 For over 120 years this pioneering thinking has been at the heart of everything Unilever does and is still reflected in its purpose today: to make sustainable living commonplace.
 How could Unilever engage the younger generation to get involved?

 Engaging the younger generation